 Last week, the Court of Special Appeals of Maryland reinstated an award of $1.1 million in the case of Barnes v.
 GBMC.
-This appeal focused on the certificate requirements of the Healthcare Malpractice Claims Act (HMCA) in addition to other procedural questions surrounding the case.
+This appeal focused on the certificate requirements of the Healthcare Malpractice Claims Act (HMCA) besides other procedural questions surrounding the case.

-Plaintiff’s note from his original doctor is misplaced during this process so the initial assessment of a potential stroke was lost.
-So instead of getting the care he needs, Plaintiff is worked up for his wrist and diagnosed with carpel tunnel syndrome.
+Plaintiff’s note from his original doctor is misplaced during this process, so the initial assessment of a potential stroke was lost.
+So instead of getting the care he needs, Plaintiff is worked up for his wrist and diagnosed with carpal tunnel syndrome.

 Plaintiff goes home.
-Admitting nurse realizes the mistake and calls Plaintiff and tells him to come back.
+The admitting nurse realizes the mistake and calls the Plaintiff and tells him to come back.
 It is determined that Plaintiff needed a medical evaluation by an attending physician.
-The Kaiser physician never appears and Plaintiff is discharged at 1:00 a.m. the next morning.
+The Kaiser physician never appears, and the Plaintiff is discharged at 1:00 a.m. the next morning.
 Total mess, right?
 Later that day, Plaintiff suffered a full stroke.

-Case goes to trial five years later in February, 2010.
+The case goes to trial five years later in February 2010.
 Remember that massive storm we had where you lost your power?
 Plaintiff had the bad luck to have his case in the middle of that storm.
-So there is a mistrial and the second trial is set for March, 2011.
+So there is a mistrial and the second trial is set for March 2011.

 At trial – finally, six years later – the case goes to trial.
 Plaintiff’s key expert witness testifies regarding the breach of the standard of care as the proximate cause of Plaintiff’s injury.
-This expert testimony is that if Plaintiff had been properly evaluated, he would have been placed in the emergency department where a physician could have delayed or prevented the stroke, a fact that seems pretty obvious to all of us.
-Twice during trial defendant moved for judgment as a matter of law on causation grounds.
-Both motions were denied and the jury found for the Plaintiff.
+This expert testimony is that if Plaintiff had been properly evaluated, he would have been placed in the emergency department where a physician could have delayed or prevented the stroke, a fact that seems obvious to all of us.
+Twice during the trial, the defendant moved for judgment as a matter of law on causation grounds.
+Both motions were denied, and the jury found for the Plaintiff.
 Damages were over $1.1 million.

 After the trial, Defendant moved for a post-trial JNOV.
 The circuit court granted the motion on causation grounds.
 The court found that Plaintiff’s expert witness did not establish a sufficient nexus between the violation of the standard of care and the subsequent stroke.

-To the first issue, Plaintiff’s medical malpractice claim requires a physician certificate because it falls under the Health Care Malpractice Claims Act.
-Where a plaintiff fails to provide a certificate of a qualified expert, the case will be dismissed without prejudice.
-So the question is whether the certificate in this case was deficient.
+To the first issue, Plaintiff’s medical malpractice claim requires a physician’s certificate because it falls under the Health Care Malpractice Claims Act.
+Where a plaintiff cannot provide a certificate of a qualified expert, the case will be dismissed without prejudice.
+So the question is whether the certificate was deficient.

-Here, the certificate was properly filed but defendant claimed that the report lacked sufficient detail regarding the deviation from the standard of care and how GBMC caused the plaintiff harm.
-The court found the argument to be meritless because the expert properly supplemented the written report with testimony thus fully explaining his opinion on the case.
+Here, the certificate was properly filed, but the defendant claimed that the report lacked sufficient detail regarding the deviation from the standard of care and how GBMC caused the plaintiff harm.
+The court found the argument to be meritless because the expert properly supplemented the written report with testimony, thus fully explaining his opinion on the case.
 Also, GBMC had access to this expert testimony from the mistrial before the second trial.
 This means that once the second trial began, any problems with the initial testimony or report were fixed essentially because they were supplemented.
-Additionally, the court noted that defendant waited six years to raise this issue.
+The court noted that the defendant waited six years to raise this issue.
 Wisely, the court refused to reward the sandbagger.

 The second issue is one of whether there was sufficient evidence of causation.
-To prove causation in a medical malpractice action in Maryland, an expert must show within a reasonable degree of probability that the breach in the standard of care resulted in plaintiff’s harm.
-Under Maryland law this threshold of evidence is met when there is more evidence in favor of causation than against it.
+To prove causation in a medical malpractice action in Maryland, an expert must show within a reasonable probability that the breach in the standard of care resulted in the plaintiff’s harm.
+Under Maryland law, this threshold of evidence is met when there is more evidence in favor of causation than against it.

-Here the court found that Plaintiff’s expert witness did in fact provide sufficient evidence of causation.
+Here the court found that Plaintiff’s expert witness did, in fact, provide sufficient evidence of causation.
 The court assumed, as it must, that Plaintiff’s evidence was accurate and found that it was reasonable to infer from expert testimony that the hospital’s actions contributed to the ultimate injury.
-The finding on this point is pretty fact specific so read the opinion to appreciate the details.
-But, in sum, the court found that juries can read between the lines just a little bit in reaching the conclusions they did.
+The finding on this point is pretty fact-specific so read the opinion to appreciate the details.
+But, in sum, the court found that juries can read between the lines just a bit in reaching the conclusions they did.

 So Plaintiff wins.
 But this opinion is a textbook example of why we need prejudgment interest in Maryland.
-It has taken 8 years – and counting if this is appealed up – to get justice in this case, most of which passed without any accumulation of interest.
+It has taken 8 years – and counting if this is appealed up – to get justice in this case, most of which passed with no accumulation of interest.